spatie/laravel-directory-cleanup/README.md

     /*
      * If a file is older than the amount of minutes specified, a cleanup policy will decide if that file
      * should be deleted.
-By default every file that is older that the specified amount of minutes
+By default every file that is older than the specified amount of minutes
      * will be deleted.
      *
      * You can customize this behaviour by writing your own clean up policy.
 A valid policy
      * is any class that implements `Spatie\DirectoryCleanup\Policies\CleanupPolicy`.
      */